-The Grandel Simulation Education Service led by Dr Rebecca Szabo
+The Gandel Simulation Education Service led by Dr Rebecca Szabo

-This program has been inspired from current world leaders in simulation in Australia, Israel, North America and the United Kingdom.
-Simulation has long been used in high risk industry such as the airline industry, space exploration, defence forces and the nuclear industry.
+This program was inspired by current world leaders in simulation in Australia, Israel, North America and the United Kingdom.
+Simulation has long been used in high-risk sectors, such as aviation, space exploration, defence and the nuclear industry.

-This in-situ simulation will be able to provide clinicians real time clinical experience without real patients.
-This program will be able to improve quality and provide better health outcomes for the next generation.
+This in-situ simulation will be provide clinicians with real-time clinical experience without real patients.
+It will improve quality and health outcomes for the next generation.